 General Counsel –

-Some Pipestone System sow units have operated for a number of years, and the original owners want to transition their interests to the next generation.
+Some Pipestone Management sow units have operated for a number of years, and the original owners want to transition their interests to the next generation.
 You may be wondering, “How do I do that?”, “Can I do that” or “How do I value my shares?”

 In addition to traditional estate planning concerns, we’re in period of economic volatility during which there may be some contraction as well as expansion opportunities.
 You may want to sell your shares, buy more shares, get into a new unit, or consolidate.
 What does your agreement say on these subjects?